UPCnet/maxtalk.node/README.rst

 where username is the new user that has joined the conversation.
 Obviously this event will be emmitted only to already listening users, and won't be received by the user that has just joined.

 From that point, every message sent from client to server will be broadcasted to every user in the conversation except the sender.
-To send a message notification, the client has to emit a ``message`` event with the following data:
+To send a message notification, the client has to emit a ``talk`` event with the following data:

 .. code-block:: javascript